 All the cholesterol is in the yolk, so if you have high cholesterol you could have more than one egg and just leave out the yolks.
 Not a great solution if you’re having poached or boiled eggs, but scrambled eggs and omelettes are actually ok with just one yolk.
 And because egg whites are low in calories and saturated fat, you can add as many as you like.

 When I was trying to reduce my cholesterol I created this recipe for a cholesterol-friendly breakfast pancake that I make with two eggs and just leave out one of the yolks.
 It also contains oats and ground flaxseeds, both of which actively lower cholesterol.
 Another easy cholesterol-friendly one-egg breakfast is french toast – see recipe here.

 Even those with low cholesterol should be careful.

-I generally only have two eggs once a week, and if I want eggs on the other days, I’ll make scrambled eggs or pancakes and leave out one of the yolks.
+I generally only have two eggs once a week, and if I want eggs on the other days, I’ll make scrambled eggs or pancakes with two eggs but leave out one of the yolks.